How Pet-Friendly is St. Augustine?

 You can also plan a picnic on the lawn of the Castillo de San Marcos, or just bring a blanket and people-watch for a while.
 Dogs are not welcome inside of the fort, but there are plenty of areas for your pets to smell some ancient smells while you soak up some history along with the Florida sun.

 The Spanish Military Hospital Museum on Aviles Street welcomes pets on their fully guided tours.
-Step inside the hospital to learn about the medical practices of Colonial times and take a break from the heat for a bit.
+Step inside the hospital to learn about the medical practices during Colonial times and take a break from the heat for a bit.

 With a size restriction, dogs are allowed on tours of the San Sebastian Winery and at the Cellar Upstairs, a rooftop bar, as long as they are on a leash.

 A long walk or a short car ride to the Fountain of Youth and your dog will be amazed by the long tails of the peacocks sashaying around.
-They might even be able to take a sip of the water to keep them in their puppy years.
+They might even be able to take a sip of the famous water to keep them in their puppy years.

 If you are staying downtown, the dog park inside Pomar Park (off S.R.
 16 on Masters Drive) may be the best bet for you.
 With grass, a few trees, and a gazebo for you to sit under, this is another nice place to bring your dog to be free for a while.
 My dogs love to jump in the kiddie pool and then jet off towards the trees for a lap, and then back into the pool.